 Operator - You can choose from the following list:

-- = Equals, looks for an exact match, and reads commas in lists as an OR
+- = Equals, looks for an exact match, and will evaluate each comma separated value separately

-- != Not Equal to, looks for an exact match, and reads commas in lists as an OR
+- != Not Equal to, looks for an exact match, and will evaluate each comma separated value separately

 - < Less than

 - <= Less than or equal to

 - contains/not contains Looks for the full string in Value, cannot be used with commas

 - startsWith Looks for the full string in Value from start to end, commonly used for numbers that contain commas, such as "5,000"